Fidelity Bond

 What is a Fidelity Bond?

 A fidelity bond is one of the oldest uses of bond in the world.
-A fidelity bond is simply an agreement for one party (the surety) to provide assurance to another party that the person being guaranteed will live up to the terms of the agreement.
+A fidelity bond is simply an for one party (the ) to provide assurance to another party that the person being guaranteed will live up to the terms of the agreement.
 Fidelity bonds are usually personal in nature.

 A fidelity bond is a type of surety bond (similar to insurance), which provides protection for the Obligee for any losses that are incurred due to an employee (or specified third party) committing a fraudulent act.
 These bonds are also referred to as dishonest employee act bonds.
+Fidelity bonding is a specific type of business insurance that safeguards employers from potential employee dishonesty, theft, or embezzlement.
+It offers a no-cost insurance option that facilitates the hiring of individuals who may be considered at risk, thereby providing protection and reassurance to employers regarding the integrity of their new hires.

 Fidelity Bond Quotes